 All comments by the graduate committee chair and discussions of the applications are considered confidential.
 The text and approved budget of funded proposals are available to the public.

-Following the Faculty Development and Research Council's review and recommendations, the applicant will be notified of the final outcome with copies to the graduate committee chair.
+Following the FDRC's review and recommendations, the applicant will be notified of the final outcome with copies to the Graduate Committee Chair.

 If, for any reason, a fellowship recipient is unable to complete the project within the proposed time frame, they must contact The Dean of School of Graduate Studies and Research immediately.
 If an extension is needed in order to complete the research or creative activity outlined in the original application, rationale for the extension must be provided in writing.
 The request will be reviewed by the FDRC and the student and the Graduate Committee Chair will be notified of the decision.